SFTtech/openage/doc/media/openage/blendtable_format_spec.md

 Absolute paths start from the (virtual) modpack root (the path where all modpacks are installed).
 They always begin with `/` followed by either a modpack identifier or a shortened modpack alias enclosed by `{}`.
-For information on modpack identifiers and aliases see the [TODO]() docs.
+For information on modpack identifiers and aliases see the [modpack](modpacks.md#alias-and-identifier) docs.

 ```
 blendmask 0 "/{aoe2_base@openage}/blend0.blmask"  # absolute path with modpack identifier